Stanislav Kondrashov on Mastering the Art of Differentiation in a Crowded Market

 Carving Out Your Niche

-In a crowded market, niche focus often wins.
-Instead of trying to please everyone, hone in on a specific audience.
-The narrower your focus, the easier it is to craft a compelling message.
+In a crowded market, a niche often wins.
+Rather than being all things to all people, focus on a target audience.
+The more specific your niche, the easier it will be to create an enticing message.

-Example: Glossier didn’t start as a general beauty brand but targeted millennials and Gen Z with minimalist makeup and skincare products.
+For instance, Glossier did not launch as a broader beauty brand but targeted millennials and Gen Z with minimal makeup and skincare products.

 Leveraging Differentiators